anilmainali/wilsonmar.github.io/_posts/2016-03-16-markdown-text-for-github-from-html.md

 I'm having to convert hundreds of pages I've written in HTML since the 90's.

-> Let me help you with this personally.
+> Let me help you with this.
+Call me!

-## Orderd lists
+## Ordered lists

-My favorite feature of Markdown is it **automatically numbers ordered lists**!
+My favorite feature of Markdown is it **automatically ordered numbers in lists**!

-So you can begin all items of unordered lists with a 0.
+We can begin all items of unordered lists with a 0.

 {% highlight html %}
 1. First item.